 - Step 2: File the Petition for Warrant of Restitution

 The second step in the process is to file the Petition for Warrant of Restitution (DC-CV-081).
 This is also a multiple carbon form and is based on the previous filing of your FTPR.
 This is filed five days after the judgement of the FTPR through Rent Court Manager.
 We can deliver to the court on the seventh day.
 After the judge has signed the document, the Warrant of Restitution (WOR or Writ) will be delivered to the Sheriff by the court.
-The landlord is not responsible for notifying the tenant of the eviction1, except in Baltimore City (see *Step I.V below).
+The landlord is not responsible for posting a notification of the eviction on the property, except in Baltimore City (see *Step 1.5 below).

 - STEP 1: Schedule the Eviction